 For centuries, plants have been utilized for both nutritional and therapeutic purposes.
 These properties attributed to the presence of bioactive compounds within it.
 Secondary metabolites known as phytochemicals are one of these bioactive compounds.
 In plants, they carry out almost no immediate obvious growth or metabolic functions, but are non-nutritive substances that possess defensive properties, playing a crucial role in their protection against environmental stresses and predators [1].
 In the human body, these phytochemicals carry out various physiological actions and possess potential disease inhibiting capabilities.
 They have been shown to exhibit a wide range of biological activities, including strong antioxidant, antimicrobial, antidiarrheal, anthelmintic, anti-allergic, antispasmodic, and antiviral effects [2, 3].
 Some of these phytochemicals include flavonoids, tannins, alkaloids, terpenoids, steroids, cardiac glycosides and Saponins [4].

 For years now, scientists have been working on understanding the molecular-level effects of various plant based nutrients on human health and disease [5, 6, 7].
 Mucuna pruriens and Justicia carnea are prominent examples of these plants with established therapeutic properties.
 [8, 9].
 Mucuna pruriens belongs to the family Leguminoseae and is a cover crop commonly known as Velvet bean and Common Cowitch [10].
 It is widely cultivated across Asia, America, Africa, and the Pacific Islands, where its pods has been used for food and its young leaves as animal feeds.
 Additionally, it has been widely utilized in traditional medicine for centuries, particularly in the treatment of various ailments, including neurological disorders, reproductive health issues, and parasitic infections.
 [11, 12].
-Justicia carnea on the other hand belongs to Acanthaceae family [13], It has been reported to possess diverse therapeutic benefits inclusive of hematinic, anti-inflammatory, anti-cancer, antimalalaria, Antisickling effects and Antidiabetic effects [14,13].
+Justicia carnea on the other hand belongs to Acanthaceae family [13], it has been reported to possess diverse therapeutic benefits inclusive of hematinic, anti-inflammatory, anti-cancer, antimalalaria, Antisickling effects and Antidiabetic effects [13,14].

 Though, previous research has been carried out to quantify the presence of these bioactive compounds in these plants.
 However, it was observed that aqueous extract of these plants, when left to stand, separates into layers.
 The number of layer is determined by the length of time.
 In this study, we used two layers which were obtained after 4 and 24 hours for Mucuna pruriens and Justicia carnea respectively.
 Therefore, it is pertinent to evaluate these layers and determine the concentration of phytochemicals, vitamin and mineral in the two layers of both plant extracts.
 This will help to identify the optimal extraction method that maximizes their therapeutic potential.
 Hence, this study aims to determine the distribution and concentration of phytochemicals, vitamins, and minerals in the two layers of Mucuna pruriens and Justicia carnea aqueous extracts.